Melanee-Melanee/Old-Persian-Cuneiform-OCR/yolo_cnn_old_persian/README.md

 2. Environment Setup: Install necessary libraries and import them.

-3. Text detection: Train a YOLO model to detect characters in the dataset.
+3. Text detection: Train a [YOLOv8](https://docs.ultralytics.com/models/yolov8/) model to detect characters in the dataset.

 4. Text recognition: Train a CNN model to recognise characters.